In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.

-In a medium bowl, combine the masala marinade and shrimp, season lightly with salt and pepper, and toss to coat.
+In a medium bowl, combine the shrimp and tikka masala marinade, season lightly with salt, and toss to coat.
 Let stand while you prepare the remaining ingredients.

 Prep the remaining ingredients; cook the shrimp